Khurramnaveed3233/Analyzing-Tesla-Motors-Insights-from-SQL-Server-Project/README.md

 Key Focus Areas:

-Sales Performance Analysis 📊
+  --* Sales Performance Analysis 📊

-Analyzed total sales for each vehicle model over the past year to identify top-performing and lagging models.
+   -- *Analyzed total sales for each vehicle model over the past year to identify top-performing and lagging models.
-Uncovered seasonal sales trends to inform Tesla's production and marketing strategies.
+   -- *Uncovered seasonal sales trends to inform Tesla's production and marketing strategies.

 Customer Feedback Insights 💬
 Extracted and analyzed customer feedback to assess satisfaction levels for each vehicle model.